Find Affordable College Courses

 $15,360 Average Tuition & Fees

-Lehman College did quite well in this year’s ranking of the best value schools for foreign languages and linguistics students.
-It came in at #7 on the list.
+Lehman College landed the #7 spot in the 2023 rankings for the best value foreign languages and linguistics programs.
 Lehman is a large public school located in the large city of Bronx.

 Lehman undergraduate students pay an average of $15,360 in tuition and fees each year.
 While working on their degree, foreign languages and linguistics majors at Lehman accumulate an average of around $8,307 in student debt.